 Now in our second generation of family ownership and operation, Watermark believes strongly in partnering and supporting local businesses and non-profit organizations to advance the development of the rich culture, heritage and resources found in the Chesapeake area.

-The Annapolis Maritime Museum is dedicated to preserving and commemorating the maritime heritage of Annapolis and the neighboring waters of the Chesapeake Bay.
+The Annapolis Maritime Museum & Park is dedicated to preserving and commemorating the maritime heritage of Annapolis and the neighboring waters of the Chesapeake Bay.